-- a.
-The spare is located in front of the rear step. - Tools The jack, handle and wheel brace are stored under the nearside rear seat. - Follow the procedure for changing a wheel as described and illustrated in the base vehicle handbook.
+- The spare is located under the rear floor of the vehicle.

+- Tools The jack, handle and wheel brace are stored in a case located under the front passenger seat.

+- Follow the procedure for changing a

+wheel as described and illustrated in the

+base vehicle handbook